-Description The property comprises a converted first floor flat in a two storey block of two units.
-Accommodation First: Entrance Porch, Entrance Hallway open to Kitchen, Living room, two Bedrooms, one with Dressing Room off and Shower Room.
-Gross internal floor area (m2) 68sq.m. or thereby.
-Neighbourhood and location The property forms part of an established residential area in the town of Forfar.
-The surrounding properties in the immediate vicinity are generally of a similar age and style.
+Description Purpose built first floor flat contained with a four storey block of 12 properties.
+Accommodation First Floor: Entrance Hallway, Living Room, Kitchen, Bedroom and Bathroom.
+Gross internal floor area (m2) 47 sq.m or thereby.
+Neighbourhood and location The property forms part of an established residential area within Dundee.
+The surrounding properties in the immediate vicinity are generally of a comparable style and class of construction.
 A range of typical local amenities can be found nearby.
-Age 140 years approx. Weather It was sunny and dry, following generally similar conditions.
-Chimney stacks The chimney stacks are of stone construction, having a pointed finish.
-Metal junctions are in place to the roof coverings.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of a pitched design, overlaid with natural slates having metal ridge fixings.
-Parapet wall upstands are in place and have cement skews at the junctions to roof slope coverings.
-Access to the roof space is available via a ceiling hatch in the hallway.
-The roof is of timber construction, with timber sarking.
-The roof space has been partly floored for storage purposes.
-There is insulation materials laid over the ceiling joists.
-Rainwater fittings There are half round cast iron gutters in place, which connect to cast iron downpipes.
+Age 50 years approximately.
+Weather Overcast and dry following generally similar conditions.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+There are no chimney stacks.
+Roofing including roof space Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+The roof is of flat design and is overlaid in a felt/membrane style roof covering.
+There was no accessible roof space area.

+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+The rainwater fittings are integral to the building envelope and could not be seen.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The block is of traditional stone wall construction.
-The walls have a harled and pointed external finish.
-The walls are approximately 650mm thick.
-There is an external brick and concrete access stairwell, having metal handrails, serving the subject.
+The property appears to be of traditional cavity brick wall construction with the walls being approximately 320mm thick and primarily having a harled and rendered external finish with some timber cladding finishes and pointed facing brick finishes.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows: Double glazed UPVC framed windows units are installed.
-Doors: The access door is of UPVC double glazed and panelled style.
-External decorations The external items have a primarily self-maintaining finish.
-Conservatories / porches There is a porch at the rear of the property.
-This is of thin profile wall construction, finished externally in timber cladding, beneath a flat roof.
-Communal areas Access to the property is via a shared path.
+Windows: Replacement double glazed uPVC framed window units are installed.
+External Doors: The access door is of timber panel style.
+External decorations Visually inspected.
+The access doors and external timber wall cladding features are painted.
+Conservatories / porches Visually inspected. · There are no conservatories or porches.
+Communal areas Circulation areas visually inspected.
+Access to the property is via a shared hallway and stairwell.
+Secure entry doors are in place.
 There are communal areas of garden ground.
-Garages and permanent outbuildings There are no Garages or Permanent Outbuildings.
-Outside areas and boundaries The property appears to have a shared dying green area of garden ground to the rear.
-Ceilings Visually inspected from floor level.
-The ceilings are of lath/plaster and plasterboard construction.
-There is timber panelling installed in parts.
+Garages and permanent outbuildings Visually inspected.
+There are no garages or permanent outbuildings.